guzmonne/dynamodb-graph/README.md

 If you check DynamoDB documentation you'll note that you can use other comparators when working with the `size` function.
 To make things simpler for myself, I only included the equality.
 I plan to correct this in further versions.

-Logical evaluations can also be used up two one level, using an `AND`, `OR`, or `NOT` key, with a condition object. _On a future version, I plan to allow more than one level of logical evaluations._
+Logical evaluations can also be used up two one level, using an `AND`, `OR`, or `NOT` key, with a condition object. _On a future version, I plan to allow more than just one level of logical evaluations._

 ```javascript
 var id = 'Character#2';